Accessibility statement, um.fi and finlandabroad.fi

-If you notice any accessibility issues on the website, first send feedback to the site administrator.
+If you notice any accessibility issues on the websites, first send feedback to the site administrator.
 Please note that it may take up to 14 days to reply.
 If you are not satisfied with the reply, or if you do not receive any response within two weeks, please give feedback to the Regional State Administrative Agency for Southern Finland.
 See the Agency’s website saavutettavuusvaatimukset.fi (available in Finnish and Swedish) for a description of how the complaint can be filed and how the matter will be handled.

 Contact details of the supervisory authority

 Regional State Administrative Agency for Southern Finland, Saavutettavuuden valvonnan yksikkö (supervisory unit for accessibility)

 - Email: email@example.com